M-186 (Michigan highway): Current designation

 In 1940, US 131 ended at a three-way convergence with M-113 and M-131 four miles (6 km) north of Walton Junction in Paradise Township.
 From this intersection, US 131 ran south to Walton Junction, M-113 ran west to Kingsley, and M-131 ran east toward Fife Lake before turning north to Petoskey.
 A new alignment of US 131 was built from Walton Junction directly to Fife Lake.
 This formed a third leg of a triangle of roads, allowing US 131 to bypass the Paradise Township intersection.
 US 131 replaced M-131 north from Fife Lake to Petoskey.
 M-113 was extended along the former section of US 131 south to Walton Junction.
 The remaining leg of the triangle from Paradise Township to Fife Lake along a portion of the former M-131 was designated M-186 at this time.

 In 2017, MDOT announced plans to build a roundabout at the eastern terminus of M-186 at US-131.
 This is the result of many crashes at this intersection (nearly 80 from 2007 to 2017), many of which because of low visibility.
-The project was supposed to be started and completed in the first half of 2019, although the project was finished in late July of that year.
+The project's plan called for starting and completing it in the first half of 2019, but by June the project had a projected completion date of July 27.
+Crashes and injuries at the intersection declined after it opened to traffic.